vanzasetia/personal-website/src/blogs/redesigning-making-design.md

 A black-and-white theme is easy to maintain.
 I can make a light theme and a dark theme effortlessly.

-A black-and-white theme is also easy to comply with the Web Content Accessibility Guidelines (WCAG) 2.2.
+A black-and-white theme is also easy to meet the Web Content Accessibility Guidelines (WCAG) 2.2.
 This website straightly surpasses the [Success Criterion (SC) 1.4.3 Contrast (Minimum) (Level AA)](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum) and [SC 1.4.6 Contrast (Enhanced) (Level AAA)](https://www.w3.org/WAI/WCAG22/Understanding/contrast-enhanced).

 ## Choosing a CSS reset